DRIVEN BY RESULTS

 Whether you are seeking or objecting to a proposed relocation, it is imperative that you have experienced representation who can successfully guide you through the relocation statutes and ensure the best outcome for your family.

-If you are thinking about relocating, or seeking to prevent a relocation, contact Attorneys Alexis Miloszewski and Jessica Smith at 717.520.4400 to discuss your options and the unique facts of your case.
-We will help you stand up for your rights.
+If you are thinking about relocating, or seeking to prevent a relocation, call our Hershey office at (717) 883-5671 or use our online form to make an appointment to discuss your options and the facts of your case.
+We will help you protect your rights.